brainkim/eslint-config-recommended-plus-types/README.md

 At the same time, using `eslint:recommended` with `@typscript-eslint/parser` causes the `no-unused-vars` rule to emit false positives.
-The `recommended-plus-types` config attempts to hew closer to the spirit and intent of the `eslint:recommended` config, by only enabling `@typescript-eslint` rules which either fix rules found in `eslint:recommended` or otherwise are likely to be universally agreed upon and seldom disabled.
-The tests used to determine whether a rule is “likely to be universally agreed upon and seldom disabled” are as follows:
+The `recommended-plus-types` config attempts to hew closer to the spirit and intent of the `eslint:recommended` config by only enabling `@typescript-eslint` rules which either fix rules found in `eslint:recommended` or otherwise are likely to be universally agreed upon and seldom disabled.
+The following tests were used to determine whether a rule merited inclusion:

 1. The rule catches or prevents possible errors.
 2. The rule only disallows code which is written unintentionally.